A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

-where $\psi_j^2$ again denotes the $j^{\text{th}}$ state's measurement output.
 Again, the QFTI algorithm's resolution for a simulation using $M$ shots is obtained by evaluating Eq.~\eqref{eq: QFTI_AmplitudeRecovery} at $\psi^2 = 1/M$:

-As before, in regions where the analytical output is lesser than the QFTI resolution, the associated states are not expected to be observed when measuring the circuit.
+As before, non-zero QFTI outputs are rounded to the nearest integer multiple of $r$; and, in regions where the analytical output is lesser than the $r/2$, the associated states are not expected to be observed when measuring the circuit.
 Therefore, when a state is not observed its QFTI output is assigned a value of zero during post-processing.